Help & FAQs

 What is a cue sheet?

 A cue sheet is an industry standard document that lets everyone know what music has been used in a specific TV show, film, production or video.
 This is available when viewing your orders online under Account > Orders.
-If you have used music from Audio Network, we also request that you email a copy of the cue sheet to our office.

 How do I purchase the music?